Fitbit Sense full review

 Note that the Sense only tracks your oxygen saturation levels while you sleep, unlike the Apple Watch 6 or Withings ScanWatch, both of which can take a blood O2 reading in just 15 seconds at any time of day.
 Check out our full comparison between Fitbit and Apple Watch for more on how the two brands stack up.

 One complication is that the SpO2 clock face must be set as your primary clock face when you are sleeping in order for it to track your data, which doesn't make the service as automatic as we think it could be.
+However, Fitbit has now corrected this, although for Premium subscribers only.

 A sensor in the Sense’s outer stainless-steel ring detects the electrical signals produced by your heart each time it beats, and a new electrocardiogram (ECG) app - approved the US FDA and EU CE - can assess your heart for atrial fibrillation (AFib) heart-rhythm irregularity that can increase the risk of having a stroke, or normal, uniform sinus rhythm.